handsontable/hyperformula/README.md

 `B100=SUM(A1:A100)`

 The problem is that there are `1+2+3+...+100 = 5050` dependencies for such a simple situation.
-In general, for `n` such rows we will need to add `n*(n+1)/2 ≈ n²` arrows in our graph.
-Unfortunately, this grows much faster than the size of data and we cannot handle big spreadsheets.
+In general, for `n` such rows we would need to add `n*(n+1)/2 ≈ n²` arcs in our graph.
+This value grows much faster than the size of data, meaning we would not be able to handle large spreadsheets efficiently.

-A solution for this problem comes from the observation that we can rewrite the above formulas to equivalent ones, which will be more compact to represent.
-More precisely, the following formulas compute the same values as the above ones:
+A solution to this problem comes from the observation that we can rewrite the above formulas to equivalent ones, which will be more compact to represent.
+Specifically, the following formulas would compute the same values as the ones given previously:

 `B1=A1`